Skip to content

 September 2, 2025

 “This reliance on international students was an explicit policy set out by the provincial government.
-Now that our members are in crisis, the government has amnesia about setting up this risky, unreliable model of funding” said Brent Calvert, FPSE President.
+Now that our members are in crisis, the government has amnesia about setting up this risky, unreliable model of funding,” said Brent Calvert, FPSE President.
 “The provincial government encouraged and enabled international student recruitment as a way of backfilling a lack of public funding.
-We believe the province now has an obligation to work with faculty and students on how we adjust to these changes” concluded Calvert.
+We believe the province now has an obligation to work with faculty and students on how we adjust to these changes,” concluded Calvert.

-For more information contact Michael Conlon at 604-873-8988, or info@fpse.ca
+For more information, please contact FPSE Executive Director Michael Conlon at (604) 873-8988 or info@fpse.ca.

 Leave a Reply Cancel reply